 Some people do not get treatment because they feel ashamed or embarrassed about asking for help.
 It can be difficult to admit that you need help with something that has gotten out of control in your life.

 Those who suffer from addiction may also struggle with the uncertainties of going through treatment and living without substance use.
 Unfortunately, there are also cases in which people do not feel the need to move past addiction.

 Sometimes, the best thing you can do for a person in any of these cases is to stage and carry out an intervention for drug abuse or intervention for alcohol abuse.

 What is an Intervention and Who is Involved?

-An addiction intervention is a meeting that is designed to bring an addiction problem to the attention of an addicted individual.
-In other words, when people intervene, they work to help a friend or family member realize the truth about their addiction problem and encourage the individual to get help for addiction.
+An addiction intervention is a meeting that is designed to bring an addiction problem to the attention of an individual.
+In other words, when people intervene, they work to help a friend or family member realize the truth about their addiction problem and encourage the individual to get help.

-Ideally, an intervention involves an addicted individual, his or her family members and/or friends, and at least one therapist or counselor to facilitate the conversation and offer professional advising throughout the intervention process.
+Ideally, an intervention involves the individual suffering from substance used disorder, his or her family members and/or friends, and at least one therapist or counselor to facilitate the conversation and offer professional advising throughout the intervention process.